faastjs/faast.js/docs/01-introduction.md

 ## Local Provider

 Using the `"local"` provider allows you to test faast.js on your local machine.
 Each invocation starts a new process, up to the [concurrency limit](./api/faastjs.commonoptions.concurrency.md).
-Processes are reused for subsequent calls just as they are in a real cloud function, allows you to test caching strategies.
+Processes are reused for subsequent calls just as they are in a real cloud function, allowing you to test caching strategies.

 ### AWS